 - 3 tablespoons Ghee

-- 1/2 teaspoon Carom seeds (Ajwain)
+- 1/2 teaspoon Ajwain (Carom seeds)

 - Salt , to taste

-- 2 inch Ginger , grated
+- 2 inch Ginger , finely chopped

-- 1 teaspoon Cumin seeds
+- 1 teaspoon Cumin seeds (Jeera)

 - 1 teaspoon Fennel seeds (Saunf) , roasted and pounded coarsely

 - 1/2 teaspoon Turmeric powder (Haldi)

-- 2 teaspoons Garam masala powder
+- 1 teaspoon Garam masala powder

 - 1/2 teaspoon Black Salt (Kala Namak)

 Combine the flour, salt, ajwain and oil until the flour resembles coarse crumbs.
 Make a well in the centre and add water little at a time and knead well for five minutes to make firm dough.

 Fill a small cup with water and keep aside; this will be used for sealing the edges of the cone.

 Fold the semicircle into a cone shape and seal the side edges and not the opening of the cone.

 Now close the top of this cone into a triangle shape, pinching the top edge so that it is completely sealed.
 Continue to make similar filled cones.

 Heat oil in a heavy bottomed pan for deep frying on medium heat; gently slip in a couple of samosas into the frying pan and allow them to fry on medium heat.

 High heat can brown the crust faster but not make the crust crispier.
-Continue the procedure with the remaining filled cones and drain them on absorbent paper.
+Continue the procedure with the remaining filled cones and drain the Samosas on absorbent paper.